Mithreindeir/ctf-writeups/pico-ctf2018/contacts/ReadMe.md

               ********************************
 next chunk->  * next chunk size              *
 ```
-However when they are free'd the pointer to the next chunk is set at the beginning of the user controlled space.
+However when they are free'd, a pointer to the next chunk is set at the beginning of the user controlled space.

 Fastbin attacks work by exploiting the fastbin freelist.
 The glibc allocator has 10 linked list pointers or "bins" for chunks of fastbin size.
 Everytime a fastbin chunk is free'd, it will be put as the HEAD of the corresponding fastbin, and the first 8 bytes of the allocated part of the chunk will be set as a pointer the the next chunk in the list.
 If we can overwrite the pointer to the next chunk, we can control the address returned by a malloc.
 The only security check we have to worry about is that our fake chunk has a size&flags that would put it in the same bin as the chunk we are overwriting.
-Otherwise the error
+Otherwise we get the error:
 ```
 malloc(): memory corruption (fast)
 ```

-one way to overwrite the next pointer is by having a double free in your program.
+One way to overwrite the next pointer is by having a double free in your program.
 The double free exploit is much
 simpler than the fastbin.
 If we free a chunk twice, then it will be returned by malloc twice, or it will be returned once,
 but still be on the fastbin linked list.
-The only security check right now to get around this is making sure that the chunk
-we are freeing twice is not the HEAD of its fastbin list.
-To bypass this, we just have to free a different chunk of the same
+The only security check right now is glibc checking if the free'd chunk is already HEAD of the freelist.To bypass this, we just have to free a different chunk of the same
 size between the 1st and 2nd free.

 ok lets get right to it.
 There is a function pointer in libc called \_\_malloc\_hook.
 This function is to debug malloc, and starts off NULL.
 If we can get the chunk-\>size to be in any fastbin range, we can